v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 25. In the list of organization profile data, select **Custom themes**.

-26. In the **Customize Microsoft 365 for your organization** pane, you can customize the default theme users see when signed into Microsoft 365, and you can add additional, custom themes.
+26. In the **Customize Microsoft 365 for your organization** pane, you can customize the default theme that users see when signed into Microsoft 365, and you can add additional custom themes.
 Select the **+Add theme** option.

 27. In the **Default theme** pane, the **General** tab is displayed by default.
 Select the **Show the user's display name** check box.

-28. Take some time and review the **Logos** and **Colors** tabs.
+28. Select the **Logos** and **Colors** tabs and take some time to review their options.
 Note the various theme and branding options that are available for you to update.
 For the purpose of this lab, you can change any of the options or leave the default values as is.
 For example, in your real-world environment, you can add the logo of your company and set the background image as the default for all your users.
 For the purpose of this lab, you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Tip:** Some color patterns aesthetically distract users.
 If you do change any of the colors, it's recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.